StudioKonvulsion/StudioKonvulsion/README.md

-- 👋 Hi, I’m Dan
+- 👋 2023, lets code and publish at least once a week!
-- 👀 I’m interested in programming, music, languages and games.
+- 👀 I’m interested in coding, boxing, music, languages and games.
 - 📫 How to reach me dan@studiokonvulsion.com

 <!---